duckyuck/flare/README.md

    [(require 'flare.clojure-test)
     (flare.clojure-test/install!)]}}}
 ```

+To use with midje, require and invoke `install!` from the `flare.midje` namespace.

 Run your tests, using your favourite test runner, and enjoy the enlightenment Flare brings to your failing tests.